 Timeline for an inventory of probate assets

-The timeline for taking inventory of the estates of the deceased varies from state to state.
-However, in most states, the inventory must be taken within 60 days after the letters of administration have been received.
+The timeline for taking inventory or doing an accounting of the estate after the deceased passes away varies from state to state.
+The process begins once the estate enters into probate administration.
+In most states, the inventory must be taken within 60 days after the letters of administration have been received.
 The timeline can vary based on the state in which the probate takes place and their individual state probate laws.

 Inventory of assets timeline for California compared to Florida is different because the court grants 4 months in California for the inventory of assets to take place whereas in Florida the court only gives 60 days for the inventory of assets to take place once the letters of administration are granted.